 Under the Firearms Restraining Order Act, these “red flags” may serve as evidence to petition for an individual to have their firearms removed for at least two weeks.
 Recognizing and noting these signs of potential violence can be vital in assuring that a petition for a temporary firearms restraining order is granted and to know that a person is protected from hurting themselves or others.

-A petition can be filed by a family member or by police against an individual they believe to be an immediate and present danger to themselves or others.
+A petition can be filed by a family member, an interested third party, or by police against an individual they believe to be an immediate and present danger to themselves or others.
 This petition for the temporary restraining order must be heard by a judge as soon as possible, either the same day it is filed or on the next court day.
 The hearing and order can occur ex parte, meaning with or without the accused individual present and without notice to the individual.